How will moving from a civil partnership to a marriage affect your Will?

 Our clients are a gay couple who wrote their Wills while in a civil partnership.
 They have recently married so came to us and asked if they needed to update their Wills, asking:

-Do we need to rewrite our wills?
-Is marriage and civil partnership viewed as the same?
+Rewriting our wills; Is marriage and civil partnership viewed as the same?

 As a result of the introduction of the Marriage (Same Sex Couples) Act 2013, which came into force on 13 March 2014, and the Marriage of Same Sex Couples (Conversion of Civil Partnership) Regulations 2014, which came into force on 10 December 2014, civil partners are now able to convert their civil partnership into a marriage.